Ku Klux Klan: Costumes and the burning cross

 Cross burning was introduced by William J. Simmons, the founder of the second Klan in 1915.

-The distinctive white costume permitted large-scale public activities, especially parades and cross-burning ceremonies, while keeping the membership roles a secret.
+Wearing the distinctive white costumes permitted its members to have large-scale public activities, especially parades and cross-burning ceremonies.
 Sales of the costumes provided the main financing for the national organization, while initiation fees funded local and state organizers.

-The second Klan embraced the burning Latin cross as a dramatic display of symbolism, with a tone of intimidation.
+The second Klan embraced the burning Latin cross as a dramatic symbol with an intimidating tone.
 No crosses had been used as a symbol by the first Klan, but it became a symbol of the Klan's quasi-Christian message.
 Its lighting during meetings was often accompanied by prayer, the singing of hymns, and other overtly religious symbolism.
-In his novel The Clansman, Thomas Dixon Jr. borrows the idea that the first Klan had used fiery crosses from 'the call to arms' of the Scottish Clans, and film director D. W. Griffith used this image in The Birth of a Nation; Simmons adopted the symbol wholesale from the movie, and the symbol and action have been associated with the Klan ever since.
+In his novel The Clansman, Thomas Dixon Jr. borrows the idea that the first Klan had used fiery crosses from "the call to arms" of the Scottish Clans, and film director D. W. Griffith used this image in The Birth of a Nation; Simmons adopted the symbol wholesale from the movie, and the symbol and action have been associated with the Klan ever since.

 Women

-By the 1920s, the KKK developed a women's auxiliary, with chapters in many areas.
+By the 1920s, the KKK had developed a women's auxiliary, with chapters in many areas.
 Its activities included participation in parades, cross lightings, lectures, rallies, and boycotts of local businesses owned by Catholics and Jews.
-The Women's Klan was active in promoting Prohibition, stressing liquor's negative impact on wives and children.
+The Women's Klan was active in promoting Prohibition, emphasizing liquor's perceived negative impact on wives and children.
 Its efforts in public schools included distributing Bibles and petitioning for the dismissal of Catholic teachers.
-As a result of the Women's Klan's efforts, Texas would not hire Catholic teachers to work in its public schools.
-As sexual and financial scandals rocked the Klan leadership late in the 1920s, the organization's popularity among both men and women dropped off sharply.
+Their goals included "outlaw[ing] the Knights of Columbus" due to allegations of taking over the country, "remov[ing] Catholic encyclopedias from public schools", "barr[ing] the use of Catholic contractors by public agencies", and excluding Jewish and Catholic "vacationers in majority-Protestant suburban resorts".